 Luxury Hotel or Life Changing Experience?

 It used to be that luxury hotels were the pinnacle of travel, with people seeking out first-class service in a top city destination.
-Yet trends are changing, and with the cost of traveling increasing as well as a desire to try new interesting adventures, more travelers are now drawn to cheaper accommodation alternatives.
+Yet trends are changing.
+With the cost of traveling increasing, more travellers are now drawn to cheaper accommodation alternatives.
 This leads us to believe that the traditional luxury hotel is dead and here’s why:

 Traveling has become more about self-enrichment, experience, and inner growth.
-HospitalityNet explains that modern hotel guests want experiences to be transformational and different—they want to be improved by their stay.
-Once you have stayed in one luxury hotel, you have arguably stayed in them all, as they all offer very similar services and activities.
+HospitalityNet explains that modern hotel guests want experiences to be transformational and different.
+They want to be improved by their stay!
+Once you have stayed in one luxury hotel, you have arguably stayed in them all.
 Accommodation providers are now much more geared towards providing a stay that is unique.
 They also give travelers personalized experiences that will provide the fulfillment they are looking for without breaking the bank.

 Keeping up with new trends is driving up prices